Pentagon sees uptick in Syrian air attacks

 In March testimony to Congress, Defense Secretary Leon Panetta warned of potential “severe collateral damage” in establishing a no-fly zone because Syria’s air defense systems, which are far more sophisticated than Libya‘s, were located in populated areas.

-At the same hearing, General Martin Dempsey, chairman of the U.S. military’s Joint Chiefs of Staff, warned that Syria had far more sophisticated air defense systems than existed in Libya.
+At the same hearing, General Martin Dempsey, chairman of the U.S. military’s Joint Chiefs of Staff, warned that Syria had far more sophisticated air defense systems than existed in Libya, concentrated in one-fifth of the terrain.

-A small but vocal group of U.S. senators has called on President Barack Obama to take steps such as arming the Syrian rebels and imposing a no-fly zone.

-“The United States should work with our allies to defend the de facto safe zones the rebels have already established in northern Syria,” Senator Joseph Lieberman said on Monday.

 Monday’s Pentagon comments came the same day rebels in eastern Syria said they had captured the pilot of a government fighter jet after shooting down his aircraft - a rare event for the lightly armed rebels battling Assad’s superior weaponry.